ebzzry/ebzzry.github.io/src/en/flakes.md

 ---------------------------------------

-When I discovered Nix almost two decades ago, I learned that there's still so much to computing than what I already know.
+When I discovered Nix almost two decades ago, I learned that there's still so much to computing than what I already knew.
 I was blown away.
-It was astonishing.
+I was amazed.
 It was nothing short of marvel.
-My passion for systems administration was rekindled, again.
+My passion for systems administration was rekindled.

 As someone who has spent an inordinate amount of time in the BSD-land—configuring everything by hand, memorizing all of the key places where